To the Members

 INTERNAL FINANCIAL CONTROLS AND THEIR ADEQUACY

-The Auditors report for the financial year ended March 31 2020 does not contain anyqualification reservation or adverse remark.
+The Auditors have issued an unmodified opinion on the Financial Statements for thefinancial year ended March 312022.
+The Auditors Report does not contain anyqualification reservation or adverse remark.

 SECRETARIAL AUDITORS AND SECRETARIAL AUDIT REPORT

-The Company has complied with all applicable secretarial standards issued by theInstitute of Company Secretaries of India.
+The Company has complied with the applicable secretarial standards issued by theInstitute of Company Secretaries of India.

 MANAGERIAL REMUNERATION AND RELATED DISCLOSURES